Amazon DynamoDB-compatible API

 DynamoDB-compatible API on ScyllaDB Cloud — Our Managed Cloud Service

 For many lean organizations, one of the most attractive features of DynamoDB is utilizing it as a completely managed Database as a Service (DBaaS).
 ScyllaDB Cloud (NoSQL DBaaS) uses the robust ScyllaDB Enterprise release.
-It currently runs on AWS, and you can utilize your own account to keep your existing AWS terms and discounts.
-Future updates to ScyllaDB Cloud will run on Azure and GCP as well.
-Try it today!
+It currently runs on AWS and Google Cloud, and you can utilize your own account to keep your existing AWS terms and discounts (also known as Bring Your Own Account, BYOA).
+Future updates to ScyllaDB Cloud will run on Azure as well.
 Try it today!

 AWS Outposts Ready

 ScyllaDB is certified to run on AWS Outposts — an on-premises extension of AWS infrastructure and services.
-Read our blog to discover what you can do with ScyllaDB Cloud in an AWS Outposts environment using the Alternator API.
+Read our blog to discover what you can do with ScyllaDB Cloud in an AWS Outposts environment using ScyllaDB Alternator.

 Roadmap to Open Source Integration